Non-drug Treatments for Nausea and Vomiting

 Anti-nausea/vomiting medicines (anti-emetics) are the main treatment for nausea and vomiting, but some non-drug treatments can also be used.
 These involve using your mind and body with the help of a qualified therapist.

-All of these methods try to decrease nausea and vomiting by:
+These methods try to decrease nausea and vomiting by:

 - Helping you feel relaxed

 - Helping you feel in control